8ta4/see/DONTREADME.md

 > Does this tool let you select parts of a page with CSS selectors?

 No. The tool has one job: return the `document.title` and `document.body.innerText`.

-The whole point is to get the full context for an LLM.
+`see` isn't for surgically extracting specific text.
+The whole point is to give an LLM the big-picture context of a page.

 ## CLI